revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 Given a phylogeny, the discrete morphological character change model will describe how traits change along each lineage, resulting in the observed character states of fossils and living species.
 In our case, the phylogeny and fossil occurrences are generated from the FBD process and we will be modeling the evolution of discrete morphological characters with two states.
 There are three main components to consider with modeling discrete morphological traits: the substitution model, the branch rate model, and the site rate model.

-{% subsubsection Substitution Model %}
+{% subsubsection Substitution Model | Intro-Subst-Mod %}

  The substitution model describes how discrete morphological characters evolve over time.
 We will be using the Mk model {% cite Lewis2001 %}, a generalization of the Jukes-Cantor model described for nucleotide substitutions.
 The Mk model assumes that all transitions from one state to another occur at the same rate, for all $k$ states.
 Since the characters used in this tutorial all have two states, we will specifically be using a model where $k=2$.
 Thus, a transition from state 0 to state 1 is equally as likely as a transition from state 1 to state 0.

 Once some characters transition to certain state, they rarely transition back, this likely means that the assumption of symmetric rates is violated.
 We can accommodate [asymmetric transition rates]({% page_url morph_tree %}) for each state using alternative models in RevBayes.
 Additionally, if some characters change symmetrically while others change asymmetrically, it is possible to [partition]({% page_url partition %}) the character matrix to account for model heterogeneity in the matrix.

-{% subsubsection Branch-Rate Model %}
+{% subsubsection Branch-Rate Model | Intro-BranchRate %}

 The branch-rate model describes how rates of morphological state transitions vary among branches in the tree.
 Each lineage in the phylogeny is assigned a value that acts as a scalar for the rate of character evolution.
 In our case we assume each branch has the same rate of evolution, this is a strict morphological clock {% cite Zuckerkandl1962 %}.

 It is also possible to account for variation in rates among branches.
 These "relaxed-clock" models are commonly applied to molecular datasets and are currently implemented in RevBayes.

-{% subsubsection Site-Rate Model %}
+{% subsubsection Site-Rate Model | Intro-SiteRate %}

 The rate of character evolution can often vary from one column in the matrix to another.
 Under this model, a scalar is applied to each character to account for variation in relative rates.
 In our case we will assume that each trait will belong to one of four rate categories from the discretized gamma distribution {% cite Yang1994 %}, which is parameterized by shape parameter $\alpha$ and number of rate categories $n$.
 Normally a gamma distribution requires a shape $\alpha$ and rate $\beta$ parameters, however, because we want our site rates to have a mean of one and this occurs only when $\alpha=\beta$, thus eliminating the second parameter.
 The parameter $n$ breaks the gamma distribution into $n$ equiprobable bins where the rate value of each bin is equal to its mean.